Features of the New 1971 O'Day Sailboats

 5. Safety features

 Sailing is one of the world's great family activities.
 Kids can start learning to sail as soon as they're old enough to talk, and they'll keep on learning all their lives.
-If you're buying a boat for the enjoyment of your entire family no doubt safety will be foremost on your mind.
-The new O'Day line brings safety standards to a new high.
+If you're buying a boat for the enjoyment of your entire family, no doubt safety will be foremost on your mind.
+The new O'Day line sets new safety standards.

-Positive foam flotation is now standard equipment on all boats except our new cruiser, the O'Day 23, and even this boat offers positive foam flotation upon special request.
-Positive foam flotation keeps a boat from sinking even if it's completely filled with water, and even if the hull is damaged.
+Positive foam flotation is now standard equipment on all boats except our new cruiser, the O'Day 23, and even this boat offers it upon special request.
+Positive foam flotation keeps a boat from sinking, even if it's filled with water and the hull is damaged.

-You'll note in the descriptions of the boats that most of the centerboard models are self-rescuing.
-This means that in the event of a capsize the boat will float so high on the water that the cockpit will stay almost dry
+You'll note in the boat descriptions that most centerboard models are self-rescuing.
+This means that in the event of a capsize, the boat will float so high on the water that the cockpit will stay almost dry

-and the boat can be righted simply by normal crew standing on the centerboard.
+And the boat can be righted simply by the normal crew standing on the centerboard.

-By the same token, many of the keel boats are self-righting which means in the event of a knock-down the boat will right itself with its own weight.
+By the same token, many keelboats are self-righting, which means that in the event of a knockdown, the boat will right itself with its own weight.

-Of course, the O'Day safety features have to include the excellence of the hull construction, the rigging and the gear as discussed above.
+Of course, the O'Day safety features must include the excellence of the hull construction, rigging, and gear, as discussed above.

 6. Popularity

-Every O'Day boat has built a national class association with the exception of Yngling which is a world class, and the O'Day 23 which is eligible for MORC and Jr. CCA competitions.
+Every O'Day boat has a national class association, except the Yngling, which is a world-class boat, and the O'Day 23, which is eligible for MORC and Jr. CCA competitions.

-Fleets number in the hundreds, and there are over 400 O'Day dealers in a network which covers every major sailing center in the U.S., Canada and many foreign countries.
+The fleet numbers in the hundreds, and there are over 400 O'Day dealers in a network that covers every major sailing center in the U.S., Canada, and many foreign countries.

-What all this means is that when you buy an O'Day boat, good company, good competition and expert service is close at hand wherever you are or wherever you go.
-Plus the very important fact that you're assured of excellent re-sale value at any future time.
+What all this means is that when you buy an O'Day boat, good company, good competition, and expert service are close at hand wherever you are or wherever you go.
+Plus, the very important fact that you're assured of excellent resale value at any time in the future.

 7. Fleets

-Because O'Day has such a wide dealer network, because O'Day has built so huge a following, and because O'Day offers such good performance at attractive prices, more fleets have been started with O'Day boats than any other name.
-This year new fleets will be starting all over the country.
-O'Day actively encourages fleet building, because good fleets make for great sailing.
+Because O'Day has such a wide dealer network, because O'Day has built such a huge following, and because O'Day offers such good performance at attractive prices, more fleets have been started with O'Day boats than any other name.
+This year, new fleets will start up across the country.
+O'Day actively encourages fleet building because good fleets make for great sailing.

 A fleet is any group of 3 boats or more of the same design.
-Though usually it's a fleet's purpose to promote racing under class association rules and regulations, there is growing interest in the idea of the daysailing fleet or club.
+Though it's usually a fleet's purpose to promote racing under class association rules and regulations, there is growing interest in the idea of a daysailing fleet or club.

 8. Your O'Day dealer